aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

 log groups in other regions.
 This is typically useful when controlling retention for log groups auto-created by global services that publish their log group to a specific region, such as AWS Chatbot creating a log group in `us-east-1`.

 By default, the log group created by LogRetention will retain after the stack is deleted.
-If the logDeletionPolicy is set to DESTROY, then the log group will be deleted after the stack is deleted.
+If the RemovalPolicy is set to DESTROY, then the log group will be deleted after the stack is deleted.

 ## Resource Policy